adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

-If you specify a directory (for example, `"xml:output/directory/"` on Linux or `"xml:output\directory\"` on Windows), Google Test will create the XML file in that directory, named after the test executable (e.g. `foo_test.xml` for test program `foo_test` or `foo_test.exe`).
+If you specify a directory (for example, `"xml:output/directory/"` on Linux or `"xml:output\directory\"` on Windows), Google Test will create the XML file in that directory, named after the out executable (e.g. `foo_test.xml` for out program `foo_test` or `foo_test.exe`).
 If the file already exists (perhaps left over from a previous run), Google Test will pick a different name (e.g.
 `foo_test_1.xml`) to avoid overwriting it.